Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 # Lightstreamer - 3D World Demo - Java Adapter
 <!-- START DESCRIPTION lightstreamer-example-3dworld-adapter-java -->

-This demo shows how well the real-time positions of objects in a multiplayer 3D world can be delivered over WebSockets and HTTP via Lightstreamer Server.
+The *3D World Demo* shows how well the real-time positions of objects in a multiplayer 3D world can be delivered over WebSockets and HTTP via Lightstreamer Server.
 Particular attention is paid to aspects of real-time communication and opportunities to minimize the network bandwidth utilization.
+This project shows the Data Adapter and Metadata Adapters for the *3D World Demo* and how they can be plugged into Lightstreamer Server.

+As example of a client using this adapter, you may refer to the [3D World Demo - HTML (Three.js) Client](https://github.com/Weswit/Lightstreamer-example-3DWorld-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/3DWorldDemo/)

 ## Details
-As example of a client using this adapter, you may refer to the [3D World Demo - HTML (Three.js) Client](https://github.com/Weswit/Lightstreamer-example-3DWorld-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/3DWorldDemo/)

 __To fully understand this demo, please read the article__: [Optimizing Multiplayer 3D Game Synchronization Over the Web](http://blog.lightstreamer.com/2013/10/optimizing-multiplayer-3d-game.html)